 In the durability presets, let’s select adaptive, giving it a value of 50% then click NEXT.

 The printing time has dropped to 8h 45min and the filament used to 17.73m.
 A 50% savings of time and filament!

 If you look at the generated gcode you will notice that the adaptive infill becomes more dense when approaching the surface of the model, while remaining sparse towards its inside.
 With this approach we address both of the problems mentioned in the beginning: having the right amount of infill only where it is needed while ensuring the strength of the model.

-You will get the best results with an infill value of 50%, however you can experiment with higher or lower settings.
+Most often you will get the best results with an infill value of 50%, however you can experiment with higher or lower settings.

-Likewise, if you want to be sure that the distribution of the infill density occurs precisely, you can increase the Width/height ratio parameter under the Durability settings at the cost of a higher time of computation.
+If you want to be sure that the distribution of the infill density occurs precisely, you can increase the Width/height ratio parameter under the Durability settings.
+Be aware that this increases the time of computation.